 Cinestill 400D is a medium speed daylight balanced color negative film suitable for a wide variety of lighting conditions.

-While it hasn't been confirmed, 400D is likely a respool of Kodak's Vision 3 250D, used in tons of Hollywood productions, including Paul Thomas Anderson's The Master, and notably in Best Cinematography Oscar-winner The Brutalist.
+While it hasn't been confirmed, Cinestill 400D is believed by many to be a respool of Kodak's Vision 3 250D, a beloved film stock in Hollywood.
+It's been used in incredible films such as Paul Thomas Anderson's The Master and Oscar-winner The Brutalist.
+Quintin Tarantino has also used it in several of his films.

-400D often draws comparison to Kodak's immensly popular Portra 400.
-In that regard, 400D isn't so much a Portra-killer as it is a Portra cousin.
-Both films utilize Kodak's ESTAR technology and exhibit accurate skin tone reproduction.
+Cinestill 400D often draws comparison to Kodak's immensely popular Portra 400.
+But Cinestill 400D isn't so much a Portra-killer as it is its cousin.
+Both films utilize Kodak's ESTAR technology and reproduce accurate skin tones.
 They also share an extremely wide exposure latitude and huge flexibility when it comes to post-processing and digital editing.

 Special Offer